Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch1_system_services_functions.md

 #### Values

-- date_time1: name of a variable of type CHAR, minimum length 16, which contains a date-time value that is the concatenation of a date and time format YYYYMMDDHHMMSS.
+- date_time1: name of a variable of type CHAR, minimum length 16, which contains a date- time value that is the concatenation of a date and time format YYYYMMDDHHMMSS.
-- date_time2: name of a variable of type CHAR, minimum length 16, which contains a date-time value that is the concatenation of a date and time format YYYYMMDDHHMMSS.
+- date_time2: name of a variable of type CHAR, minimum length 16, which contains a date- time value that is the concatenation of a date and time format YYYYMMDDHHMMSS.
-- hundredth_of_seconds: name of a variable of type LONG which will be stored in the difference-date-time1 date_heure2.
+- hundredth_of_seconds: name of a variable of type LONG which will be stored in the difference- date- time1 date_heure2.
 This difference is calculated in hundredth of seconds.

 #### Examples